 Employers (and employees) need to start equating wellness with wellbeing: something that’s essential to our collective health, happiness and productivity.
+Not with short-term, shiny perks.

 For example: We know chronic health conditions such as diabetes can significantly reduce work productivity by increasing absenteeism and raising the likelihood of poor health outcomes.
 According to a study published by the Journal of Occupational and Environmental Medicine, workers with chronic diseases were 6.34 times more likely to have increased absenteeism than workers with no chronic diseases.
 So, by finding ways to reduce chronic health conditions among workers, employers are potentially raising their employee wellbeing quotient.